fygar256/general-assembler-axx/README.md

 It is written in a general way so that the execution platform does not depend on a specific processor. chr(13) at the end of the line in the DOS file is also ignored.

 I believe it has the ability to handle a pan-processor instruction set if you provide pattern data, but it does not support the fine-grained features of a processor-specific assembler.
 This is an experimental implementation.
-We intend to implement the practical fine features of a dedicated assembler in the future.
+I intend to implement the practical fine features of a dedicated assembler in the future.

 How to use